Conferences will be held on September 29th and October 1st, 2020

 Psychological consultations give you a confidential space where you can speak freely and think more in depth about what is keeping you from leading a more meaningful life.
 Together we will look at how we can reactivate your own resources so that ultimately you can use them and find the confidence and motivation to continue on your own.

-Consultations for individuals, couples and familys (for French consultations, click here).
+Consultations for individuals, couples and families

 Before Signing Up For Therapy